Best Calisthenics Apps in 2026

 Pros

-- Massive exercise database (1,400+ exercises)
+- Massive exercise database (1,400+ exercises with HD video)

 - Handles gym and bodyweight training equally well